catalyst/catalyst-frontend/generators/gulp/templates/README.md

 ## Before you start

-If you don't yet have the frontend dependancies installed (if there's no `node_modules` folder in this directory) you need to install them.
+If you don't yet have the frontend dependencies installed (if there's no `node_modules` folder in this directory) you need to install them.
 It's a good idea to also make sure we're using a recent version of [Node.js](https://nodejs.org/en/) installed - in a terminal run: